- Become an Idea Machine with Diana Burrell, starts October 16, 2017

 Here’s what some of my students have to say:

 ABOUT THE INSTRUCTOR: Before she became a full-time freelance writer in 1999, Diana Burrell spent over 10 years working in advertising and marketing, both on the agency and client side.
 The one thing she loved was coming up with ideas and concepts, whether naming a new caulking product or developing national trade show promotions.
 She learned how to generate vast numbers of ideas quickly, sort through them, and refine the best ideas into concepts that excited customers.
 This skill has served Diana well as a freelancer for magazines and newspapers such as Parenting, Kiwi, Oxygen, Cook’s Illustrated, Family Circle, Clean Eating, The Boston Globe, Psychology Today, and more.
-As the co-author of The Renegade Writer: A Totally Unconventional Guide to Freelance Writing Success and The Renegade Writer’s Query Letters That Rock, Diana’s no-holds-barred advice has inspired many aspiring and working freelancers.
-She lives in suburban Boston with her family and two cats, and occasionally teaches at local adult education programs and community colleges.
+As the co-author of The Renegade Writer: A Totally Unconventional Guide to Freelance Writing Success and From Pitch to Published: How to Sell Your Story Ideas to Magazines, Diana’s no-holds-barred advice has inspired many aspiring and working freelancers.
+She lives in suburban Boston with her family and occasionally teaches at local adult education programs and community colleges.